 As I said in the last step: Research hotels in your destination city.
-Instead of using the hotel’s web site, call the hotel directly.
+Instead of using the hotel’s website, call the hotel directly.
 I talked to the manager of a particular hotel for half an hour, explaining that we weren’t quite sure when we’d be there.
-She was able to get us a flexible registration in the height of college football season.
+She was able to get us a flexible registration at the height of college football season.
 She also gave us a two-bedroom suite for the price of a one-bedroom suite.
 If you may have to travel at a moment’s notice, try calling the airlines and talking to a person to explain your situation.
 We were able to get a major airline to waive its change fee for our travel to and from the state where our daughter was born.

 Travel expenses can easily be the second-largest part of your budget.
 Try to stay in a hotel where you can cook your own meals—bonus points if they offer breakfast or “happy hour.”
 If you’re adopting internationally, your agency may try to have a group of parents travel together.

 If you travel internationally, your agency will likely provide you with a list of items to bring.
 If you travel domestically, you have more leeway.
 Generally speaking, bring only the necessities.
 Most cities and suburbs have your favorite major retailers, so you can always buy stuff there if you find you need it.